Nithur-M/work-from-anywhere/developer-jobs.md

     <div class="content-intro"><p><img src="https://pbs.twimg.com/media/FIdU8GJWQAUGWRA?format=jpg&amp;name=small" alt="Join Supabase" width="680" height="453"></p></div>

     <p>Supabase is an Open Source and fully remote company building developer tools for databases.</p>
 <p>Social Media and Community are two of the main growth engines for Supabase.
-We are seeking someone that lives and breathes Social Media and Community to grab the reins of our social media presence and continue growing our community.
-You will have the chance to do great creative work and tap into our huge and effervescent community.</p>
+We're seeking someone to engage with our huge community and own our social media.
+You'll do creative work and gain a deep understanding of Supabase.
+There is scope to do technical work as part of the role.</p>
 <p>This role will mainly interact with DevRel, Engineering, and Marketing, but will have company-wide visibility and impact.</p>
 <p><strong>You will:</strong></p>
 <ul>
 <li>Own the Social Media Calendar and create highly engaging content for developers in different formats across our social media channels: Twitter, LinkedIn, and Youtube.
-And we really want to get into Instagram and TikTok.</li>
+We're also starting to experiment with Instagram and TikTok.</li>
+<li>Edit graphics and video.</li>
-<li>Own Social and overall Brand Listening.
-You will engage in conversations, identify and activate advocates, and spot great user-generated content that we can leverage.</li>
+<li>Own Brand Listening.
+Engage in conversations, identify and activate advocates, and spot great user-generated content that we can boost.</li>
 <li>Use and improve the distribution process to amplify and repurpose owned and earned content.</li>
 <li>Use your research skills to identify new topics we can create content about and share it with the appropriate team.</li>
 <li>Analyze and report on our social media and community performance, suggesting improvements to increase audience growth, reach, and engagement.</li>
-<li>Work with the Chief Meme Officer to share memes that make developers cry tears of joy 😂</li>
+<li>Work directly with the Chief Meme Officer.</li>
-<li>Overseeing the social media management processes by improving our workflows and tooling, developing resources, and enabling contributors across the business.</li>
+<li>Write technical examples and toys as a tool to engage the community.</li>
 </ul>
 <p><strong>You are:</strong></p>
 <ul>
-<li>Experienced in growing Social Media and Community for a DevTools company.
-You know how developers think, communicate, and how to engage with them.</li>
-<li>Used to work with Engineers and DevRel teams and help them embrace marketing, improve their social media activity, and amplify their work.</li>
-<li>A very creative person who uses storytelling and empathy to create brand campaigns that engage and delight developers.&nbsp;</li>
-<li>Comfy with visual tools (Canva, Figma, Adobe Suite).
-We're not looking for designer, but we want you to make memes/visual for social</li>
-<li>Strong understanding of the developer world, programming languages, databases, and developer tools.</li>
+<li>A dev.
+You understand how devs assess new tools.
+You understand the value proposition of Supabase.</li>
+<li>Creative, you can quickly produce assets using image and video editing tools.</li>
+<li>Metrics driven, and sprint towards goals.</li>
+<li>Willing to get your hands dirty and execute our strategy on repeat.
+This role is a blend of grind and creative work and will be extremely rewarding for the right person.</li>
+<li>Open to feedback and have a growth mindset.</li>
 </ul>
 <p><strong>We offer:</strong></p>
 <ul>
 <li>100% remote work from anywhere in the world.
 No location-based adjustment to your salary.</li>
+<li>ESOP (equity ownership in the company)</li>
 <li>Autonomous work.
 We work collaboratively on projects, but you set your own pace.</li>
 <li>Health, Vision and Dental benefits.
 Supabase covers 100% of the cost for employees and 80% for dependents</li>
 <li>Generous Tech Allowance for any office setup you need</li>